gushizhi/crypto1/README.md

 Next, open another new terminal tab, run "receiver_client.py".
 You can just enter the new file name, such as "sm.jpg".
 Then the encrypted smile.jpg will be decrypted into sm.jpg and restored in the folder.
 Whats

+## des.py

+This file is just a test file for DES algorithm.
+There is no network setup.
+It simply encrypted a txt file, "in.txt", and then decrypt it, and then output it as "out.txt".
+Also, it records how much time is used for encryption and decryption.
+You can feel free to make change to this file to test your own file.